xorbitsai/inference/doc/source/models/model_abilities/world.rst

-For remote clients, ``b64_json`` is directly consumable but materializes the complete result in the response. ``url`` currently returns a path on the serving deployment and is intended for clients that share that filesystem.
+For remote clients, ``b64_json`` is directly consumable but materializes the complete result in the response. ``url`` currently returns a path on the worker that ran the model and is intended for clients that share that filesystem.
+Xinference does not currently copy or clean up these files.
 Artifact storage, public download URLs, and continuous streaming are separate future capabilities rather than part of this synchronous first version.

-The first launch downloads the pinned adapter source and any auxiliary base weights required by the selected model.
-It therefore requires access to the configured source and model hubs.
+The first launch downloads the pinned adapter source from its GitHub revision and any auxiliary base weights required by the selected model.
+Selecting ModelScope changes the model-weight source; it does not mirror the adapter source checkout.
+Launch therefore requires access to both configured sources.
 A fully managed air-gapped staging lifecycle for this complete dependency set is not part of the first version.

 For Astra, camera control remains model-specific and is passed through ``extra_body`` or ``model_kwargs``.
 For example, ``cam_type`` accepts values